 What tools do you need to make compound butter?

-- A stand mixer or a hand mixer – This recipe creates butter by whipping heavy cream until the solid fats and cream separate, and this is much easier to do with a mixer of some kind.
-I remember making butter as a kid by putting heavy cream and a marble in a plastic jar, but that required shaking the jar for 30 minutes – and it was exhausting.
+- Stand mixer or a hand mixer – This recipe creates butter by whipping heavy cream until the solid fats and cream separate, and this is much easier to do with a mixer of some kind.
+I remember making butter when I was younger by putting heavy cream and a marble in a plastic jar, but that required shaking the jar for 30 minutes – and it was exhausting.
 You can still use the shaking method, of course, but be prepared for an upper-body workout.

-- A mesh strainer – For removing excess liquid and rinsing the butter.
+- Mesh strainer – For removing excess liquid and rinsing the butter.

-- A lint free cloth or a cheesecloth – For squeezing out any extra moisture from the butter.
+- Lint-free cloth or a cheesecloth – For squeezing out any extra moisture from the butter.